Federal Employees Are ‘Shocked, Stunned & Irate’ After NOAA Defends Donald Trump’s Alabama Claims

 — Dan Sobien (@pres_nwseo) September 6, 2019

-David Titley former chief operating officer at NOAA, called the statement “moral cowardice” in a tweet on Friday.
+David Titley, former chief operating officer at NOAA, called the statement “moral cowardice” in a tweet on Friday.

-According to a report from The Washington Post, the president showed off a weather map in a conference in the Oval Office on Thursday, which he himself reportedly used a Sharpie in order to extend the storm’s initial projected path to show it reaching Alabama.
+According to a report from The Washington Post, the president showed off a weather map in a conference in the Oval Office on Thursday, on which he himself reportedly used a Sharpie in order to extend the storm’s initial projected path to show it reaching Alabama.
 The move was just another part of the president’s days-long campaign insisting that the media and scientists were lying and that Hurricane Dorian’s initial path had it heading toward Alabama.

 “I have ignored this story for the last few days… But this statement has turned what has become a routine type of political story (the President has said something misleading!) into one that’s slightly more Soviet—and much more worrying.” https://t.co/Y7uKa9TMrH